Generic Name: ethinyl estradiol and norelgestromin (transdermal) (EH thi nil ESS tra DYE ol and nor ell JESS tro min)

 irregular menstrual cycles; or

-The hormones in this medicine can pass into breast milk and may harm a nursing baby.
-This medicine may also slow breast milk production.
+This medicine can slow breast milk production.
 Do not use if you are breast-feeding a baby.

 Follow all directions on your prescription label.
 You will apply your first patch on the first day of your period or on the first Sunday after your period begins (follow your doctor's instructions).